Firestorm-Robotics-Code/Firestorm-TicTacToe/code/README.md

 `code.ino` is a pulling-it-all-together file.
 Its also what you open in Arduino IDE, and should not contain any logic or anything but calls to the other files.

-`grid.ino` should depend on motorcontroller.ino, and give an api for moving the screws to any point on the tic tac toe board. `constants.h` should contain rotations-per-centimeter and other such information.
+`grid.ino` should depend on `motor.ino`, and give an api for moving the screws to any point on the tic tac toe board. `constants.h` should contain rotations-per-centimeter and other such information.

 `logic.ino` should contain the Tic Tac Toe logic.
 Should depend on `grid.ino` for moving things.

 `motor.ino` should contain code for controlling a two-wire motor.
-This will eventually be used in preference to AccelStepper.
+This will be used in preference to AccelStepper.

-`motorcontroller.ino` should contain a middleman class for motor control, depending on `motor.ino`.
-None of the other files should ever depend on `motor.ino`

 `constants.h` should contain only preprocessor commands (#define and other hashtag things).